 - Busch Gardens Tampa - Busch Gardens Tampa reopened to the public June 11.

 - LEGOLAND Florida Resort - LEGOLAND Florida officially reopened June 1.
 Its newest hotel, Pirate Island Hotel, also opened June 1.
 For more information, read our separate post about its reopening guidelines and procedures.

 - Fun Spot America has reopened its Orlando and Kissimmee locations.

 - ICON Park attractions, The Wheel at ICON Park, Madame Tussauds Orlando and SEA LIFE Aquarium, have reopened.

 - Universal Studios Hollywood - Universal CityWalk began a limited reopening June 10, but Universal Studios Hollywood remains closed until further notice.

 - Knott's Berry Farm - Knott’s Berry Farm is currently closed until further notice.
 Knott's Berry Farm Hotel reopens Aug.
 21. The California Marketplace is open, including Mrs. Knott's Chicken Dinner Restaurant.
 The outdoor dining events, Knott's Taste of Calico and Taste of Knott's, take place selects days in July, August and September.

 - SeaWorld San Diego - SeaWorld San Diego is currently closed until further notice.

-- San Diego Zoo - San Diego Zoo and Safari Park are currently closed until further notice.
+- San Diego Zoo - San Diego Zoo and Safari Park reopened June 20.

 Disney Cruise Line

 - Disney Cruise Line has suspended departures from Europe through Oct.
 2, 2020, departures from Canada through Sept.
-14, 2020, and all other departures through July 27, 2020.
+14, 2020, and Disney Dream and Disney Fantasy departures through Sept.
+15, 2020.

 - Six Flags announced it would delay the opening or suspend the operations for the following parks and is re-evaluating on a park-by-park basis: